-Travel insurance is not just for those enjoying a holiday abroad, with travel insurance still being a necessity for jaunts in the UK.
+Travel insurance is not just for those enjoying a holiday abroad and is a necessity for jaunts in the UK.
 Although it may not seem apparent at first (especially with the NHS on our doorstep), UK travel insurance not only means that the option of private treatment is available if necessary, but it also protects you should you book a cottage or hotel and are unable to attend for an unforeseen reason.
 This ensures that you will not lose the money already paid for your holiday.

 Although travel insurance is a necessity for every holidaymaker, if you have a pre-existing medical condition you will be more aware of the importance of securing a policy that meets your needs.
 In these cases, medical travel insurance is a fantastic option.
 There is no reason why people with certain conditions should not be able to see the world or treat themselves to a holiday, and medical travel insurance enables you to enjoy your getaway without worrying about what you would do if something goes wrong.

-With this type of policy from Staysure, customers benefit from having 220 pre-existing conditions covered at no extra cost, with the most serious ones being covered through medical screening.
-Here at Staysure, we appreciate that every customer is an individual and tailor make insurance packages to cater to your own requirements.
-Conditions including, but not limited to, high blood pressure, asthma, diabetes, arthritis, cancer and heart problems can all be covered via our easy screening process providing customers peace of mind and allowing them the freedom to enjoy their holiday.
+Here at Staysure, we appreciate that every customer is an individual, so we tailor make insurance packages to cater to your own requirements.
+Conditions including, but not limited to, high blood pressure, asthma, diabetes, arthritis and cancer as well as heart problems can all be covered via our easy screening process, providing customers with peace of mind and allowing them the freedom to enjoy their holiday.